cod1raph/iw1x-client-r/README.md

 **This mod is focused on improving aiming/looking**

-*-r* as my name to be distinguishable from other forks, and meaning it's intended to provide only the features I'm currently interested about
+*-r* as my name meaning it's intended to provide only the features I'm currently interested about

 Some features are:
 - ADS sensitivity scale